CodeForFoco/bike-coop-theme/README.md

 ## Contributing

 We welcome new contributors.
 Not sure where to start?
-Check for any [open issues on our trello ][trello] or ping the team on [our slack channel](https://codeforfoco.slack.com/).
-The [GitHub issue tracker][githubissue] is not currently used.
+Check for any [open issues][githubissue] or ping the team on [our slack channel](https://codeforfoco.slack.com/).

 Ensure your code follows best practices and adheres to good style.